 Affiliate links below.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Here's the pasta I used to make this recipe.
 It tastes great, and you'd never know it was gluten free!

 - If roasting, preheat oven to 450ᵒ.

 - Heat olive oil in a skillet and cook chopped onion until translucent.
 Add minced garlic.
-Cook for a few minutes.
+Cook for a minute longer.

 - Put onion, garlic, and roasted red pepper in a food processor.
 Add unsweetened almond milk, vegetable broth, and nutritional yeast, and blend until smooth.
 Add salt and pepper and blend.

-- Pour sauce and pasta back in skillet and cook for a few minutes until heated.
+- Pour sauce and pasta with some of the pasta water back in skillet and cook for a few minutes until heated.

 As you can see from the photos below, roasting red peppers over a stovetop vs. in an oven doesn't really make a difference in how they turn out.

 Roasting red peppers over a gas stove.